 The original installer installed a bonding lug on the top of the outdoor wiring trough.
 It would have been better if the lug was on the bottom to keep water out, but there was probably no room to get an electric drill underneath after the lighting transformers were installed.

-It is acceptable to use only copper split bolt connectors for the #8 solid copper pool bonding wire.
+It is acceptable to use only copper split bolt connectors for the #8 solid copper pool wire.
 Crimped connections are not required for pool bonding.

-Due to the close proximity of the service door for the pool heater I could not install some larger brackets for support.
+Due to the close proximity of the service door on the pool heater I could not install some larger brackets for support.
 I basically rigged some Unistrut and strut fittings onto the existing concrete bolts and strut and that made the pool controls more secure.

 I spliced some #8 copper wire onto the existing #8 bonding wire to extend the bond to the pool control support posts.
 Insulated wire or bare wire is acceptable for pool bonding, but it must be #8 solid copper wire.
 Do not use stranded wire for pool or hot tub bonding.

-OTHER SWIMMING POOL BONDING REQUIREMENTS
+OTHER POOL BONDING REQUIREMENTS

 Article 680 in the National Electrical Code (NFPA 70) has all of the grounding and bonding requirements for all types of in-ground and above-ground swimming pools, hot tubs, fountains, and similar types of artificial bodies of water.

 For other grounding and bonding topics written by me click here.